litepresence/extinction-event/README.md

 open apiKEYS.py and install your keys where they go in the dictionary, save file and close

+*NOTE* This py file must be in json format!
-use DOUBLE QUOTES and COMMA after each entry except the last; no comma DO NOT include any commments or other text in this document
+- use DOUBLE QUOTES and COMMA after each entry except the last; no comma
+- DO NOT include any commments or other text in this document

 These keys are public api keys and CANNOT effect your funds if they are stolen, however they do limit your daily api calls to prevent ddos.
+They need to be kept private; but not funds-on-line critical secret like your WIF.
 See each website for details.

-If you skip this step, you will only be able to backtest with `CANDLE_SOURCE = 'DEX'` in `tune_install()`
+If you skip this step, you will only be able to backtest with `CANDLE_SOURCE = 'DEX'` in `tune_install()` as BitShares public RPC nodes do not require API keys.

 **PROXYTEST**